-When cleaning the vehicle with a pressure cleaner, do not point the water jet directly onto electrical components, connectors, cables, bearings, etc. Maintain a minimum distance of 60 cm between the nozzle of the pressure cleaner and the component.
-Excessive pressure can cause malfunctions or destroy these parts.
+- Do not direct the water jet directly on to electrical components, connectors, throttle cables or bearings. - Maintain a minimum distance between the nozzle of the pressure cleaner and the component.
+Minimum clearance 60 cm (23.6 in)

-- Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.
+Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.